Search

 Menu

-One vitally important source of support for the Steffies in those early years was The Vista School®.
-Colin simply wasn’t receiving enough time elsewhere to improve, Denise said.
-When he could get 30 hours a week of Applied Behavior Analysis (ABA), a data-driven approach to treating autism symptoms, at Vista, the family started to see results.
+One critical source of support for the Steffies was The Vista School®.
+At the time, Colin wasn’t receiving sufficient therapy elsewhere, but Vista offered 30 hours a week of Applied Behavior Analysis (ABA), a data-driven approach to treating autism.
+This comprehensive care marked a turning point for Colin and his family.

-Colin was just 3½ and one of six children in Vista’s preschool at the former school building in Middletown.
-At Vista, he finally was receiving comprehensive services consisting of speech, occupational therapy, recreational therapy, and more.
+At just 3½ years old, Colin was one of six children in Vista’s preschool program, then housed in a former school building in Middletown.
+At Vista, he received a wide range of services, including speech therapy, occupational therapy, and recreational therapy.
+For Denise and Dave, Vista’s holistic approach was a relief.
 “We didn’t have to fight to get what Colin needed,” Denise said.
 “Vista had his best interests in mind.”

-As a team, it was decided Colin was ready to transition back to his home school district for his Kindergarten year.
-Vista provided a consultant to ensure the transition went smoothly.
-This support gave Denise and Dave “peace of mind” that they were making the right decision.
+As part of the collaborative process, the team determined that Colin was ready to transition back to his home school district for Kindergarten.
+Vista supported this transition by providing a consultant to ensure everything went smoothly.
+For Denise and Dave, this support was invaluable, giving them “peace of mind” about the decision.

-As he’s gotten older, Colin has become more independent.
-His family also has found age-appropriate motivators.
-“He loves getting verbal praise,” said his mother.
-“Or we might go for a soft pretzel or to the movies or go swimming.
+Over the years, Colin has grown more independent, and his family has found age-appropriate motivators to encourage him.
+“He loves verbal praise,” Denise said, “or we might reward him with a soft pretzel, a trip to the movies, or swimming.
 He loves family activities and going places.”

 Previous post